ltuan246/ltuan246/README.md

 Starting right matters to me because it cuts down on time and stress down the road. :rainbow:

+Right now, I'm diving into fun parts of .NET.
+If you enjoy what I do, please consider giving my work a :star:!

 <!--
 **ltuan246/ltuan246** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.